 Top hypermiling tips for everyday driving

-• Well maintained.
+• Good maintenance.
 Keep your car well maintained with regular servicing and keep your tyres correctly inflated.

 • Remove weight.
 Take out any excess weight, such as tools, bags, pushchairs, etc.

 • Don't drive.
 If you're just going to be driving five minutes down the road, can you walk or ride a bike instead?
 If there's a bus route near your location that goes near your destination, would that be a better option?

 • Park and ride.
 If you're heading to a city centre, then using the local park and ride will help you save fuel.
 Or you could carry a folding bike in your car, so that you can park out of town and cycle the final stretch.
 Or let the train take the strain for the remainder of the trip.